bobf34/GlobalWarming/hybridmodel.md

 ![Plot](./images/TempPredictionCO2only.png)

 ## The Sunspot Model
 Sunspots don't significantly affect earth's climate.
 They are a proxy for solar activity.
-When the sun is more active, there are more sunspots.
+Sunspot characteristics, such as the number of sunspots, and the frequency of the 11-year cycle, change with solar activity.

 The sunspot model contains three components:
 *  A 98 or 99-Year Moving Average